amamgee/DES222ProcessJournal/index.md

 ## Project Concept & Research

 - **Goal**:
-  The primary goal this week was to establish a clear concept for a context-aware mobile web app and explore existing technologies that utilize mobile device sensors.
-The focus was on leveraging geolocation and orientation sensors to provide a personalized, dynamic user experience that adapts to the user's physical environment.
+  The primary goal for this was to establish a clear concept for a context-aware mobile web app and explore existing technologies that utilise mobile device sensors (this could be a web interface, viewable on mobile device).
+The focus was on leveraging geolocation and orientation sensors to provide a personalised, dynamic user experience that adapts to the user's physical environment.

 - **Concept**:
   The app will respond to the user's physical environment by tapping into two key device sensors: